lovell/sharp/docs/api-resize.md

 Resize image to `width`, `height` or `width x height`.

 When both a `width` and `height` are provided, the possible methods by which the image should **fit** these are:
-- `cover`: (default) Preserving aspect ratio, ensure the image covers both provided dimensions by cropping/clipping to fit.
+- `cover`: (default) Preserving aspect ratio, attempt to ensure the image covers both provided dimensions by cropping/clipping to fit.
 - `contain`: Preserving aspect ratio, contain within both provided dimensions using "letterboxing" where necessary.
 - `fill`: Ignore the aspect ratio of the input and stretch to both provided dimensions.
 - `inside`: Preserving aspect ratio, resize the image to be as large as possible while ensuring its dimensions are less than or equal to both those specified.